-() Cases, scenarios, and sensitivities.
-The utility must define its cases, scenarios, and sensitivities modeled and examined, including those that are informed by public participation processes.
+(9) Cases, scenarios, and sensitivities.
+The IRP must include a range of possible future scenarios and input sensitivities for the purpose of testing the robustness of the utility’s resource portfolio under various parameters.
+The IRP must also provide a narrative description of scenarios and sensitivities the utility used, including those informed by the public participation process.

+(a) At least one scenario must be the case that describes the alternative lowest reasonable cost and reasonably available portfolio that the utility would have implemented absent the enactment of RCW 19.405.040 and RCW 19.405.050, as described in WAC 480-100-660(1).
+This scenario’s conditions and inputs should be the same as the preferred portfolio except for those conditions and inputs that must change to account for the impact of RCW 19.405.040 and RCW 19.405.050.

+(b) At least one scenario must be a future climate change scenario.
+This scenario should incorporate impacts including, but not limited to, changes in snowpack, streamflow, rainfall, heating and cooling degree days, and load changes resulting from climate change.
+The scenario should utilize the best science available.

-() Portfolio analysis and preferred portfolio.
+(10) Portfolio analysis and preferred portfolio.
 The utility must integrate the demand forecasts and resource evaluations into a long-range integrated resource plan solution describing the mix of resources that meet current and projected needs.
 Each utility must provide a narrative explanation of the decisions it has made, including how the utility’s long-range integrated resource plan solution:

-(a) Achieves requirements in RCW 19.405.030, RCW 19.405.040, and RCW 19.405.050 at the lowest reasonable costs, considering risk;
+(a) Achieves the clean energy transformation standards in WAC 480-100-610(1)-(3) at the lowest reasonable cost, considering risk;

+(b) Expects to serve utility load, measured on an hourly basis, with the output of the utility’s owned and market purchases of nonemitting and renewable resources, net of any off-system sales of such resource;

-(b) Includes all cost-effective, reliable, and feasible conservation and efficiency resources, and demand response, using the methodology established in RCW 19.285.040, if appropriate;
+(c) Includes all cost-effective, reliable, and feasible conservation and efficiency resources, using the methodology established in RCW 19.285.040, and demand response;

-(c) Considers acquisition of existing renewable resources and relies on renewable resources and energy storage in the acquisition of existing renewable resources, insofar as doing so is at the lowest reasonable cost, considering risks;
+(d) Considers acquisition of existing renewable resources and relies on renewable resources and energy storage in the acquisition of new resources constructed after May 7, 2019, insofar as doing so is at the lowest reasonable cost, considering risks;

-(d) Maintains and protects the safety, reliable operation, and balancing of the utility’s electric system, including mitigating over-generation events and achieving the identified resource adequacy requirement;
+(e) Maintains and protects the safety, reliable operation, and balancing of the utility’s electric system, including mitigating over-generation events and achieving the identified resource adequacy requirement;

-(e) Ensures all customers are benefitting from the transition to clean energy through (i) the equitable distribution of energy and non-energy benefits and reduction of burdens to vulnerable populations and highly impacted communities; (ii) long-term and short-term public health and environmental benefits and reduction of costs and risks; and (iii) energy security and resiliency; and
+(f) Achieves the requirements in WAC 480-100-610(4)(c); the description should include, but is not limited to, (i) the long-term strategy and interim steps for mitigating disparities in benefits and burdens for highly impacted communities and vulnerable populations and (ii) the estimated degree to which such disparities will be mitigated over the planning horizon;

-(f) Assesses the environmental health impacts to highly impacted communities.
+(g) Assesses the environmental health impacts to highly impacted communities; and

+(h) Analyzes and considers combinations of distributed energy resource costs, benefits, and operational characteristics including ancillary services, to meet system needs.

-() Clean Energy Action Plan.
+(11) Clean Energy Action Plan (CEAP).
 The utility must develop a ten-year clean energy action plan for implementing RCW 19.405.030 through RCW 19.405.050.
-The Clean Energy Action Plan must:
+The CEAP must:

 (a) Be at the lowest reasonable cost.